EmuxEvans/tinystatus/README.md

 name.

 Then start your server like so:
-* python3 TinyStatus.py serve https://(desiredsubdomain).pagekite.me <portnumber> <otherservers if any, space-delimited>
+* python3 TinyStatus.py serve https://(desiredsubdomain).pagekite.me (portnumber) (otherserver(s))

 The only rule is: Don't host a node *and* use posting/fetching in the same folder, or database conflicts may occur.
-If you want to host a node, copy the script into a new folder first.
+If you want to host a node, copy the script into a new folder first, optionally with your database file "D" that may contain a list of known peers.

-TinyStatus makes a file called "D", which contains the database, in the local folder.

 ## Why did you write this?
 TinyP2P was written in response to government proposals in the US to illegalise